HOV ALVIN REFIT

 Shaping the direction of human-occupied discovery in the deep ocean

-The human-occupied vehicle (HOV) Alvin returned to Woods Hole in March 2020 for the final phase of an overhaul that will soon enable the submarine to travel 6,500 meters below the sea surface—more than 4 miles deep and 2,000 meters deeper than Alvin’s current maximum depth.
+In September 2021 the human-occupied vehicle (HOV) Alvin completed the final phase of an overhaul that enables it to travel 6,500 meters below the sea surface—more than 4 miles deep and 2,000 meters deeper than Alvin’s previous maximum depth.
 Preparing Alvin for this milestone began with a major upgrade in 2011 that replaced 70% of the sub’s systems with ones rated to the new depth and finishes with the steps outlined here.
-The increased depth range will give the scientific community unparalleled access to 99% of the global seafloor and will enable in-person study of the abyssal zone—one of the least-understood parts of the deep sea.
+The increased depth range gives scientific community unparalleled access to 99% of the global seafloor and enables in-person study of the abyssal zone—one of the least-understood parts of the deep sea.

 Final steps to 6500 meters